cristinaponcela/cristinaponcela.github.io/_posts/2025-11-14-87 Features in 10 Months.md

 The default experience in StreamYard is that if you are in a recording studio but add a destination, you switch to a live stream studio, and vice versa if you delete your destinations.
 The types of studios are separate entities.
 We wanted to see if we could simplify the codebase by splitting these further so you can never switch between them.
 This task was very technically difficult and included a bunch of architecture and UI changes.
 In the end, metrics were slightly impacted negatively and we decided to keep the default experience.

-## Revamp Feedback Modal

 ## Others

-Other non-user-facing features include codebase cleanups, mainly of feature flags but also of support to competing platforms like Socio and ReStream, and refactoring our internal messaging system for video updates to use Zod instead of Joi for schemas and validations for better type inference.
-I also added a bunch of missing metrics
+Other non-user-facing features include codebase cleanups, mainly of feature flags but also of support to competing platforms, revamping the feedback modal and refactoring our internal messaging system for video updates to use Zod instead of Joi for schemas and validations for better type inference.
+I also added a bunch of missing metrics.